“You must stay away from that creature!” Finch’s father said, “It is dangerous!”

 “Everything!”
 She said

 “What an excellent choice.
 How about you Finch?
 Another Natural Studies text?”
-He
+He asked.

 “Umm… I think I want a story too.”
 Finch replied.